 Mechanical engineers work on a variety of different mechanical devices, including machines, tools, and engines.
 They conduct research to create, construct, and maintain these devices.
 They focus on problem-solving where they are often given an issue and required to design a solution that is both efficient and effective.
 Mechanical engineers make an average of $87,000 a year.

-Economists research trends, analyze data, and explore economical problems in society surrounding supply and demand of resources.
+Economists research trends, analyze data, and explore economic problems in society surrounding supply and demand of resources.
 They distribute surveys collecting data, use statistics, make predictions about the future of the market, and create solutions to solve economic dilemmas.
 Economists make an average of $104,000 a year, and there is an anticipated 8% growth.

 ISTPs would make great economists because they would get to be creative and come up with solutions to complicated problems.
 Their attention to detail would be extremely important as they would need to analyze and interpret the market data.
-Their time management and flexibility would help them thrive as they navigate through many different types of obstacles.
+Their time management and flexibility would help them thrive as they navigate through many types of obstacles.

 ISTPs would make fantastic biochemists because of their intense level of detail and curious nature about the world.
-Solving problems such as creating a new vaccine would keep them interested and challenged, as everyday would present a new problem to tackle.
+Solving problems such as creating a new vaccine would keep them interested and challenged, as every day would present a new problem to tackle.

 Countless Career Choices for ISTPs

-Deciding on the right career path for you can be difficult and involves many different variables.
+Deciding on the right career path for you can be difficult and involves many variables.
 It is a major decision with many factors, but understanding your personality type can help make the choice that much easier.
 Your personality traits can lead you to a job where you enjoy waking up and heading to work every single day.